 * Add to this the Teaching English Online course, where you'll see we've built up a list of online employers specifically for our Global English TESOL course trainees.

-* If you want to enhance your skills and potentially earn more by teaching business English, our
+* If you want to focus on teaching business English, our

-30 hour specialist teaching business English course is an excellent addition.
+30 hour specialist teaching business English course is an excellent addition to a core TESOL.

 how the payment is done